-We talked about videos playback issue, on both iOS and Android, and today we’ll try and address a preposterous problem that has evoked lately.
-Namely, some users reported that they were unable to access a camera trough the app.
-That’s quite a problem since it renders the app, more or less, unusable.
+We talked about the video playback issue, on both iOS and Android, and today we’ll try and address another rare but annoying problem that started bothering users lately.
+Namely, some users reported that the Instagram camera is not working in Instagram Story or Reels.
+That’s quite a problem since it renders the app, more or less, unusable for many users.
 You can’t use any of the filters or tools within the app without a camera integration.
 And that’s somewhat, and you’ll agree, the main purpose of the app.

-The first step you should take is check for permission changes.
-As you’re probably aware of, every app needs certain permissions to access your camera, storage, contacts etc. Most of the time, these permissions are auto-enabled once you download and install the app from the Play Store.
-You agreed to them in order to use app’s features completely.
-However, things may change if you update your firmware or run some of the administrative tools.
-Those can restrict some features due to security limitations.
+The first step you should take is to check for permission changes.
+As you’re probably aware, every app needs certain permissions to access your camera, storage, contacts, etc. Most of the time, these permissions are auto-enabled once you download and install the app from the Play Store and access the camera for the first time.
+However, some Android skins come with tools that tend to block apps, especially from accessing the camera and microphone.

-For that reason, it’s worth to check active permissions in the Instagram app:
+For that reason, it’s worth checking active permissions in the Instagram app:

 - Open Settings.